DrakirL/DrakirL.github.io/p10/rules/combat.md

 **Light:** If you are holding Light weapon in each hand and take the Attack Action on your turn, you may make one attack using each weapon instead of just one. <br>
 **Heavy:** To make properly use a Heavy weapon to make an Attack, you must be wielding it with both hands.<br>
 **Versatile:** If you are wielding a Versatile weapon with both hands, it uses a different (larger) damage die.<br>
-**Finesse/Flexibile/Grace?:** You may use either your Strength Martial Skill or Agility Martial Skill (your choice) to make attacks with a Finesse? weapon.<br>
+**Finesse/Flexibile/Grace?:** You may use either your Strength Martial Skill or Agility Martial Skill (your choice) to make attacks with a Flexible weapon.<br>
 **Thrown (X/Y):** This weapon can be Thrown as a Ranged Martial Attack.
 You may still choose to use your Melee Martial Skill.<br>
 **Misfire:** If you roll a Natural 1 on a weapon Attack with a Misfire weapon, it ceases to function until it is repaired, which may be done by using 1 Action on your turn and succeeding on a Difficulty 10 Crafting Check. <br>
 **Quickfire?:** Ranged Attacks made using a Quickfire weapon are not Distracting.

 ## Shields
 If you are wielding a shield when you would be hit by an Attack, you can use 1 Action to add the Shield's Defence Bonus to your Defence against that attack, potentially turning the hit into a miss. <br>
 Each type of shield is categorized as either Small or Large.
-If you don't have Proficiency with the category of a shield you are wielding, you can't use it this way.
+If you don't have Proficiency with the category of a shield you are wielding, you can't use it this way. <br>
+*Should you be able to increase anyone's defence if they are within your Reach?
+Should you be able to redirect it to yourself by default?*

 ### Small
 + Buckler: +1 Defence. ???